glennsvel90/weather-app/README.md

 ### Prerequisites

-Python 3
+-Python 3

-Your own api key
+-Your own api key

 ### Running the program